Abiy/distGatling/README.md

 ## Usage

+Download Gatling bundle as a .zip file [here](http://gatling.io/#/resources/download).
+Unzip the file in a directory of your choosing.

-After cloning or downloading the repository
+After cloning or downloading the repository of gatling cluster runner

+    1. Update the application.yml file settings

+    job:
+      path: "/workspace/gatling-charts-highcharts-bundle-2.1.7" # Path to the base directory where the gatling lib, simulation, data, and conf are stored
+      logDirectory: "/workspace/gatling-charts-highcharts-bundle-2.1.7/" # Base directory for log files(log/error and log/std)
+      command: "/bin/bash" # Base command to run gatling.sh file
+      artifact: "/workspace/gatling-charts-highcharts-bundle-2.1.7/bin/{0}.sh" # Path for the location of gatling.sh

-    Open terminal window and run
+    2. Open terminal window and run

      mvn clean package

-    Locate the master shell script(gatling-rest) and run master.sh to start the Cluster Master, take a note of the master ip and port
+    3. Locate the master shell script(under gatling-rest) and run master.sh to start the Cluster Master, take a note of the master ip and port

         /bin/bash master.sh -Dmaster.port=<2551> -Dserver.port=<8080>

 After starting the master using the above command, point your browser to GET http://localhost:8080/ to access the web page.

-     Locate the agent shell script(gatling-agent) and run agent.sh to start the Cluster worker for each node you intend to include to the cluster, each worker should be assigned the correct master contact point
+    4. Locate the agent shell script(under gatling-agent) and run agent.sh to start the Cluster worker on each node you intend to include in the cluster, each worker should be assigned the correct master contact point

         /bin/bash agent.sh -Dakka.contact-points=akka.tcp://PerformanceSystem@<MASTER_HOST>:<MASTER_PORT>/system/receptionist